petherin/architecturalkatas/hotdiggetydog/readme.md

 #### User Management and Authentication
 Some users are people selling hot dogs and taking payments.
 They can post on social media.

-Some users are mobile inventory management staff who should receive inventory notifications so they can restock a seller at a known location.
+Some users are mobile inventory management staff who should receive inventory notifications so they can restock a vendor at a known location.

 Some users need to see all payments, inventory, sales by time and location, so they're the admins.

 Roles

-* **seller** - make payments, post on social media
+* **vendor** - make payments, post on social media
-* **supplier** - receive notifications of low supplies at a given hot dog stand so they can go and resupply
+* **stocker** - receive notifications of low supplies at a given hot dog stand so they can go and resupply
 * **admin** - can do all of the above and see all sales information, and manage users and change their roles

 It's typical for multiple individuals in a small business to use the same SumUp account.